svalinn/DAGMC/doc/usersguide/trelis_workflow.rst

 Each method is discussed in detail below:

-As with the fuel rod example mentioned above, some geometries that are 'gaps' are also important.
+As with the fuel rod example mentioned above, some regions that are 'gaps' are also important.
 Instead of removing the gap entirely (by changing the dimensions of the cladding or the fuel to force coincidence), a new volume/part could be modeled that coincided with